 Local Government Pension Scheme (LGPS) Members

-If you are a member of the LGPS, the normal age at which you receive your pension is your state pension age.
+If you are a member of the LGPS, the normal age at which you receive your pension is your SPA.
 There are options to retire from age 55 with a reduced pension, to retire flexibly, or to accumulate membership rights in the scheme until 2 days before your 75th birthday.

 Some of these options have specific criteria or need employer approval.